Freshwater Pearls – What are They and Should I Buy Them?

 Freshwater Pearl Luster

 Luster is the most important aspect to consider when buying a pearl.
-It is the luster that causes a pearl to shimmer and shine and really catch your eye.
-The higher the luster in a pearl, the more valuable it is.
+It’s the luster that causes a pearl to shimmer and shine and really catch your eye.
+The higher the luster of a pearl, the more valuable it is.

 Generally, saltwater pearls such as Akoya and South Sea pearls have better luster compared to freshwater pearls.
 This is a general rule of thumb, but there are always exceptions and it depends on the individual pearls.